Ackee-Blockchain/wake/docs/configuration.md

 # Configuration

-Woke can be configured using optional configuration files.
-The global configuration file is loaded from `$XDG_CONFIG_HOME/woke/config.toml`.
+Wake can be configured using optional configuration files.
+The global configuration file is loaded from `$XDG_CONFIG_HOME/wake/config.toml`.
 If `$XDG_CONFIG_HOME` is not set, the global configuration file is loaded from:

-- `$HOME/.config/woke/config.toml` on Linux/MacOS,
+- `$HOME/.config/wake/config.toml` on Linux/MacOS,
-- `%LOCALAPPDATA%\woke\config.toml` on Windows.
+- `%LOCALAPPDATA%\wake\config.toml` on Windows.

-Additionally, the configuration file for each project can be located in `{PROJECT_PATH}/woke.toml`.
+Additionally, the configuration file for each project can be located in `{PROJECT_PATH}/wake.toml`.

 !!! attention

-    Configuration options loaded from TOML files affect only the behavior of the Woke command-line tool.
+    Configuration options loaded from TOML files affect only the behavior of the Wake command-line tool.
     LSP configuration options are loaded from LSP clients using the [standard interface](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#workspace_configuration).

 ## Subconfigs
 Any configuration file can include additional configuration files (subconfigs).
 These subconfigs are loaded after the original configuration file in the specified order.
 Subconfig configuration values override the values of the parent configuration file.

-!!! example "Example woke.toml"
+!!! example "Example wake.toml"
     ```toml
     subconfigs = ["loaded_next.toml", "../relative.toml", "/tmp/absolute.toml", "loaded_last.toml"]
     ```